A Bible Verse For Parents Struggling with Anxiety and Uncertainty

 Yes, we love our children, but so does God.
 He loves our children so much, they are in and near His heart, loved and cherished.

-Resting in that truth provides us with mental and spiritual rest, knowing our children are safe in His arms, the one who loves our children even more than we do.
+Resting in that truth provides us with mental and spiritual rest, knowing our children are safe in the arms of the one who loves our children even more than we do.

 He gently leads those that have young